sbender9/signalk-yd-alarm-button/README.md

 You can also assign different sounds based on the notification path.

-The plugin will configure the bank of the device and the volue.
+The plugin will configure the bank of the device and the volume.

 https://yachtdevicesus.com/collections/digital-switching/products/alarm-button-ydab-01